Lean Thinking for Innovation Impact

 Lean Thinking is structured around five principles (illustrated below).

-Lean Principles in Research
+Lean Principles in Innovation

 Define Value